The Manor House, Church Road, Stevington,

 Mid to Late July = Clematis festival at Stevington with full list and map available!

 July brings the white regale lilies in full array while beneath the white stemmed birch avenue, the generous strip of purple and white acanthus looks dramatic against the purple beech hedge.
-By now the naturalistic grass gardens are beginning to look their best with layers of pink and white echinaceas in bloom besides the ornamental grasses.
+By now the naturalistic grass gardens are beginning to look their best with layers of pink, green and white echinaceas in bloom besides the ornamental grasses.

 The wild flower meadow is a picture with pale blue scabious, knapweeds, trefoils etc with mown paths created to make it easy to wander through and just enjoy the atmosphere of insects flitting to and for and supping the nectar.
 We have lots of bees, lacewings, ladybirds, grasshoppers and moths enjoying the feast.
-I have never known the show to be as pretty as it is right now!

 The summer containers are beginning to get into their full stride with begonias and fuchsias teaming up with the succulents.
 The old fish pond display is now very exotic and has become a tea area.....unique and fun and sheltered.
 Elsewhere grasses, herbaceous plants, hostas and ferns all make a wonderful display in various pots and troughs and baskets.